mozerpol/NotesFromLearning/README.md

 - How do you deal with immediate values?
 What kinds of instructions can accept immediate values?

 A **register** is a storage element typically composed of an array of flip-flops. <br/>
-A **register file** is a whole collection of registers, typically all of which are the same length.
-A register file takes three inputs, an index address value, a data value, and an enable signal.A signaldecoderis used to pass the data value from the register file input to the particular register with the specified address.
+A **register file** is a whole collection of registers, typically all of which (pol. *z których każda*) are the same length.
+A register file takes three inputs, an index address value, a data value, and an enable signal.
+A signal decoder is used to pass the data value from the register file input to the particular register with the specified address.

 ### Multiplexers
 | ![mux](https://user-images.githubusercontent.com/43972902/103135238-38276f00-46b7-11eb-86f4-eacf6f62a873.png)|